SuperCowPowers/workbench/README.md

 ### SageWorks: Alpha Testers
 Our experienced team can provide development and consulting services to help you effectively use Amazon’s Machine Learning services within your organization.

 The popularity of cloud based Machine Learning services is booming.
-The problem many companies face is how that capability gets effectively used and harnessed to drive real business decisions and provide concrete value for your organization.
+The problem many companies face is how that capability gets effectively used and harnessed to drive real business decisions and provide concrete value for their organization.

 Using SageWorks will minimizize the time and manpower needed to incorporate AWS ML into your organization.
 If your company would like to be a SageWorks Alpha Tester, contact us at [sageworks@supercowpower.com](mailto:sageworks@supercowpower.com).